bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/bladeburners.md

 ## Faction and Rank:

 Bladeburners also offer unique [Augmentations](../basic/augmentations.md) and a [Faction](factions.md) invite to agents who "put in the work" to gain a small amount of rank.
 While Bladeburner rank and skill points persist after any augmentation installs, faction reputation will be reset.
 Bladeburner faction reputation can only be gained through Bladeburner actions.

+## Distribution
+### General
+Here you will find all you need to start earning money, reputation and rank.